 Housing Minister visits Cunninghame’s Sweeney Court development

-New development, named after association’s CEO, officially closed by Minister.
+New development, named after association’s CEO, officially opened by Minister.

 In August 2016, Minister for Local Government and Housing Kevin Stewart MSP carried out the official sod cutting ceremony at Cunninghame Housing’s new build project at Montgomerie Street, Ardrossan.
 The association has now developed 70 houses and flats on the site, all for rent.